fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

 ---

 # A TSE per cash register
-This guide walks you through the most basic setup with one dedicated cashbox (one *Queue* and one *SCU/TSE*) for each cash register.
+This guide walks you through the most basic setup with one dedicated CashBox (one *Queue* and one *SCU/TSE*) for each cash register.